-This body of work has demonstrated that inverse-power-law type line-length distributions are very suitable for such studies.
+This body of work has demonstrated that inverse-powerlaw type line-length distributions are very suitable for such studies.
 This is because distributions which decay faster, such as an exponential distribution, effectively behave like fully local distributions in which connections do not reach out beyond a bounded number of neighbors.
-Such layouts are essentially similar to nearest-neighbor connected layouts, and are already covered by Rent's rule when we choose n = e.
+Such layouts are essentially similar to nearest-neighbor connected layouts; their wiring requirements are similar to layouts with a dimensionality of n = e.
 On the other hand, for any layout in which the number of connections per element is bounded, the behavior is at worst similar to that described by a Rent exponent of unity.
 Thus, although all systems may not exhibit a precise inverse-power-law distribution of line lengths, Rent's rule is nevertheless sufficient to represent the range of general interest.